agnesbn/VIS_assignment1/README.md

 ## 4. Usage
 ### Install packages
 Before running the script, you have to install the relevant packages.
-To do this, run the following in the Terminal:
+To do this, run the following from the command line:
 ```
 pip install --upgrade pip
 pip install opencv-python